 What is my chance of winning a tender?

 What is my chance of winning a tender?
-This question gets ask many times.
-The problem is that there is no straight forward answer.
-People expect us to say “your chances are 50% or 60%” or whatever the case might be.
+This question gets ask many times – should it be by people attending our How-to-Tender workshops or business owners making use of our tender consulting services.
+The problem with the question is that there is no straightforward answer.
+People expect us to say your chances are 50% or 60% or whatever the case might be.

 The answer is much more complex than a simple percentage.